 Sometimes you’ve just gotta splurge, right?
 Well splurge we did on our recent trip to visit family in Co.
-Wicklow, we booked into a family room at the Druids Glen Hotel & Spa and were so impressed with the family friendliness of the place we’re already thinking about when we can return.
-If you’re planning a trip to Ireland with the kids, this would make a great base or even if you’re looking for a relaxing Spa break, this hotel has plenty to keep the whole family happy.
+Wicklow, we booked into a family room at the Druids Glen Hotel & Resort and were so impressed with the family friendliness of the place we’re already thinking about when we can return.
+If you’re planning a trip to Ireland with the kids, this would make a great base.
+Or even if you’re looking for a relaxing Spa break.
+This hotel has plenty to keep the whole family happy.

 The hotel is just a 40 min drive from Dublin airport, nestled between the Wicklow Mountains and the Irish sea.
-Set in its own 400 acres of countryside, just taking a wander around the grounds will help you get rid of all that city stress and breathe in the fresh country air.
-We hired a car – not too expensive which made it super easy to head out to explore the surrounding countryside but you could easily grab a cab from the airport.
-The hotel boasts two golf courses, which looked amazing although we didn’t have time to try them out, poor Mr AWTYK was practically drooling at the thought!
+Druids Glen is set in its own 400 acres of countryside.
+Just taking a wander around the grounds will help you get rid of all that city stress and breathe in the fresh country air.
+We hired a car which made it super easy to head out to explore the surrounding countryside.
+But you could easily grab a cab from the airport.
+The hotel boasts two golf courses, which looked amazing although we didn’t have time to try them out.
+Poor Mr AWTYK was practically drooling at the thought!

 Our Family room was plenty big enough for 4 with two double beds and plenty of storage space.
-The beds were luxurious and comfy and come fully equipped with individually controlled air-conditioning, a flat screen TV, bottled water, Wifi, robes and slippers (for the whole family), tea and coffee facilities (the biscuits were gobbled up immediately!), Elemis toiletries and plenty of fluffy towels.
+The beds were luxurious and comfy.
+The rooms come fully equipped with individually controlled air-conditioning, a flat screen TV, bottled water, Wifi, robes and slippers (for the whole family), tea and coffee facilities (the biscuits were gobbled up immediately!), Elemis toiletries and plenty of fluffy towels.

 Staff seem to come twice a day to fix the room and restock your drinks and toiletries as you would expect from such a luxurious hotel!